nephio-project/docs/user-guide/exercises.md

 The test subscriber is the same as the standard free5gc default subscriber.
-Thus, you can follow the [instructions](https://free5gc.org/guide/New-Subscriber-via-webconsole/) on the free5gc web site, but start at Step 4.
+Thus, you can follow the [instructions](https://free5gc.org/guide/New-Subscriber-via-webconsole/) on the free5gc site, but start at Step 4.

 Once the subscriber is registered, we can deploy UERANSIM: